gilch/hissp/README.md

 Generator-based coroutines have been deprecated.
 Don't implement them with generators anymore.
-Note there are also `collections.abc/Awaitable` and `collections.abc/Coroutine` abstract base classes too.
+Note there are `collections.abc/Awaitable` and `collections.abc/Coroutine`
+abstract base classes too.

 ## Contributing